Why People Dislike Really Smart Leaders - Slashdot

 God, what if 120 is the universal peak, and smarter and smarter AIs will be too incompetent at leadership to do anything?

+How about looking at IQ in behavioural terms.
+The greater ability to learn faster and understand their existence, how does that affect 120 plus, 130 plus and 140 plus.
+Do they perform differently because, they live in a different world, one of greater understanding and their goals are different as a result.

+Like being happy, what is it to be happy, well, brain chemical flows and thought frequency rates are in what feels like the positive zone and short, medium and long term planning indicates that current

-Different things triggers different reactions (Score:3)
+Different things triggers different reactions (Score:4, Insightful)

 To a smart person with they see the world in a particular way.
 So when they try to explain themselves to the public they are talking above their comprehension.
 This is often insulting to the other person because it sounds like you are using your vocabulary and more advanced reasoning to show that you are better then them.